MartinEesmaa/VVCEasy/Android/README.md

 # Android vvdec/uvg266 applications (Termux app)

 Requirements: Termux app with apk or F-Droid app.
-For uvg266/vvdecapp pipe, require FFmpeg on Termux app.
+For uvg266/vvdecapp pipe, it requires FFmpeg installed on Termux app.

 See the screenshot of vvdecapp in Termux app: